 Dress comfortably for walking on natural terrains.
 Bring a water bottle, but little else so you are unencumbered for your walk.
 Participants will be asked to silence and pocket their phones, so let folks know you will be unavailable for a couple of hours.

-All participants of any activities offered by Wildwood Wisdom are personally responsible for their own fitness, safety and welfare and must be equipped accordingly.
+All participants of any of VrijSpirit activities are personally responsible for their own fitness, safety and welfare and must be equipped accordingly.

 • Meeting Place